ORNL/cpp-proposals-pub/layout_padded/layout_padded.md

 * Fix constructor wording for initializing the stored extra stride, and the corresponding precondition.

-* Respond to feedback from 2024/01/17 LWG review (IN PROGRESS).
+* Respond to feedback from 2024/01/17 LWG review.

+    * Change definitions of the exposition-only variable templates _`is-layout-left-padded-mapping-of`_ and _`is-layout-right-padded-mapping-of`_ to use prose instead of code.

+    * Replace `size_t(0)` and other "literals cast to `size_t`"
+        with actual integer literals (e.g., `0zu`).

+    * Simplify _`static-padding-stride`_ definition.

+    * Simplify Mandates for `layout_left::mapping`'s
+        converting constructor from `LayoutLeftPaddedMapping`,
+        and for `layout_right::mapping`'s converting constructor
+        from `LayoutRightPaddedMapping`.
+        The "then" clause looks more restrictive,
+        but is nevertheless equivalent to the previous wording.

+    * Formatting fixes.

 # Proposed changes and justification